M2-ISD-NutriRAG/NutriRAG/readme.md

 | **`.gitignore`** | Specifies files and folders (e.g., `.env`, `data/embeddings/`) that should not be committed to Git. |
 | **`requirements.txt`** | Lists all necessary Python package dependencies required to run the project. |
 | **`notebooks/`** | Contains Jupyter Notebooks (`.ipynb`) for data exploration, experimentation, and interactive analysis. |

----

-## 🚀 Getting Started

-1. Clone the repository: `git clone <repo-url>`
-2. Install dependencies: `pip install -r requirements.txt`
-3. Create the `.env` file with the required credentials.
-4. Begin experimentation using the notebooks in `notebooks/`.

-Would you like me to generate the contents of the `.env` file for easy copying?